 Welcome to my open courseware in Fluid Mechanics!
 My name is Rasim Guldiken.

-I am an Associate Professor and Graduate Program Director of the Mechanical Engineering Department at the University of South Florida (USF), located in Tampa, FL, USA.
+I am the Associate Dean for Academic Affairs of the College of Engineering and an Associate Professor of the Mechanical Engineering Department at the University of South Florida (USF), located in Tampa, FL, USA.

 My educational interests lie in open courseware for courses in fluid mechanics, metacognitive activities, and flipped learning.

 As an engineer, let me introduce myself with an equation.